Skip to main content

 You can provide initial roots when creating the connector:

-import { HttpConnector } from "mcp-use";
+import { HttpConnector, MCPSession } from "mcp-use";

 const connector = new HttpConnector("http://localhost:3000/mcp", {